Foursheepsir/chrome_ai/README.md

 ## 13) Contact & Support

-If you encounter any issues, have questions, or want to request features, feel free to reach out:
+If you encounter any issues, have questions and feedbacks, or want to request features, feel free to reach out:

 📧 **Email**: [danieldd@umich.edu](mailto:danieldd@umich.edu)